BrookeBergin/Chirpy/DESIGN.md

 - posting a picture along with your chirp
 - searching for chirps via hashtag
 - searching for chirps via chirper
+- being able to log out of your account
+- Follow other people

 ## Classes that make up the DAO